Robust Tangent Space Estimation via Laplacian Eigenvector Gradient Orthogonalization: Acknowledgments

 \section{Acknowledgments}

 DK and SJR were partially supported by the Halicio\u{g}lu Data Science Institute PhD Fellowship.
 DK and GM acknowledge support from NSF EFRI 2223822.
-AC and GM acknowledge support from NSF CISE 2403452.
+AC and GM acknowledge support from NSF CCF 2403452.